Providing access to books expands opportunities and offers children the hope of a brighter future

-Buildings & Books library in Lwandeti, Kenya.
+Buildings & Books library in Lukohe, Kenya.

 Buildings & Books envisions a world in which children no longer face a lifetime of poverty simply because they are denied access to books.